Vegan Zucchini Meatball Sub

 Mix the gluten with the blended mixture.
 There are 3 ways to do this: a food processor fitted with the S blade, a stand mixer fitted with the dough hook, or by hand.
 This is what the dough should look like when it’s done.

 Form the dough (using your hands) into the shapes you desire.
-Most people like round meatballs.
+If you don’t care about cute meatballs, make round meatballs.
 I chose to use an animal rice mold to make bunny-shaped meatballs.

 Set the meatballs onto a baking stone or parchment paper covered baking sheets.